JDSecDef/JDSecDef.github.io/_posts/2022-01-13-Get Windows Defender Exclusions.md

 ---
 layout: post
-title: "Get Windows Defender Exclusions"
+title: Get Windows Defender Exclusions
 date: 2022-01-13
+author: By JD
 ---

 <p>In Windows 10, standard users can lookup the Windows Defender exclusions using the below PS cmd.
 Could be useful if customers are running Defender.</p>